 The 2017-1 Excess Catastrophe Reinsurance Contract reinsures personal lines property and automobile excess catastrophe losses in 48 states and the District of Columbia, excluding Florida and initially New Jersey(5), caused by named storms, earthquakes and fire following earthquakes, severe thunderstorms, winter storms, volcanic eruptions, and meteorite impacts.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within the contract's reinsurance limit.
 This contract is placed with Sanders Re which obtained funding from the ILS market to collateralize the contract's limit.
 The contract reinsures actual losses to personal lines property business located in the covered territory and arising out of a covered event.
 Amounts payable for automobile losses are based on insured industry losses as reported by PCS and further adjusted to account for our automobile exposures in reinsured areas.
 Reinsurance recoveries under the 2017-1 Excess Contract are limited to our ultimate net loss from a covered event subject to the contract's limit.
 The contract's risk period began March 31, 2017 and terminates on November 30, 2021.
 The contract provides a \$375 million limit (or 65.63% of \$571 million) between a \$3.395 billion to \$3.966 billion layer.
 The contract contains a variable reset option, which the ceding entities may invoke for risk periods subsequent to the first risk period and which allows for the annual adjustment of each contract's attachment and exhaustion levels within specified limits.
 The variable reset option requires a premium.
 The contract does not include a reinstatement of limits.